dad-of-code/BrainSyncAi/README.md

 7. Rename the env to .env
 8. Launch the website

+### Note

+This uses PHP to create the WAV files and is not efficient.
+So it does require quite a bit of RAM.
+I have it overidding the php.ini with 1G of ram.
+(We can probably come up with a better way to do this.)

 ### Disclaimer

 This was just a quick project I came up with and results could differ.
 I used chatGPT to help write the code as well, this project was a test of chat's capabilities.
 If you find interest in this project, feel free to join me in improving and expanding it!